 I enter the bear's nose thru the side, and don't pull the pearle cotton all the way thru, let a short tail hang out... don't put a knot in the end of the floss!
 Bring your needle up near a top corner of where you want your nose to be, and then outline the shape of the nose.
-Now I take my scissors and trim the fur away from the area where I want to embroider the nose.

 Now stitch the nose.
 I prefer to make vertical stitches, but you can do horizontal if you like.
 Those outline stitches will help you keep the nose nice and even.
-I like to start in the middle, and take a few stitches to the right, and then left, working the nose out to both ends at the same time.
-If you have trouble getting the needle thru sometimes, use your needle nose pliers to help you.
-I use mine a lot!